cabforum/servercert/docs/EVG.md

 ### 11.14.3.
 Age of Validated Data

-(1) Except for reissuance of an EV Certificate under Section 11.14.2 and except when permitted otherwise in Section 11.14.1, the age of all data used to support issuance of an EV Certificate (before revalidation is required) SHALL comply with all limits specified the Baseline Requirements, and MUST NOT exceed the following limits:
+(1) In addition to the requirements on the reuse of data set forth within the Baseline Requirements, the age of all data used to support the issuance of an EV Certificate MUST NOT exceed the following limits, except in the re-issuance of an EV Certificate under Section 11.14.2:

 (A) Legal existence and identity – 398 days;